 Wrapping it up

 The best car seat is one that fits your child and your vehicle that you can install correctly every time.
-With the Chicco Nextfit 65, you can accomplish all of the above, and it even allows for extended rear-facing.
+With the Chicco Nextfit 65, you can accomplish all this, and it even allows for extended rear-facing.
 We had no trouble installing it in different vehicles using different methods of installation, and it fit our two testers.
 The price is great, with this year’s model coming in at $300, and the seat will grow with your child for several years to come.

 1. Dr. Ben Hoffman, Interview, American Academy of Pediatrics, July 14th, 2014